Evening Class

 Evening Class is a 1996 novel by the Irish author Maeve Binchy.
 It was adapted as the award-winning film Italian for Beginners (2000) by writer-director Lone Scherfig, who failed to formally acknowledge the source, although at the very end of the closing credits is the line 'with thanks to Maeve Binchy'.

 Plot introduction

 A story of many Irish men and women from various backgrounds and how a teacher, Nora O'Donoghue (known as "Signora"), and an Italian evening class changes their lives over the course of a year.
 Each chapter deals with the life story of one or more students in the class.
 In a Dickensian way, they bump into each other and are affected by the decisions of those around them.

 Major themes

-It is a story of love and deceit, family drama, wealth and poverty, of friendship and courage, and lots of laughter.
+The novel deals with themes of love, deceit, family drama, wealth, poverty, friendship, courage, and humour.

 Related

 Nora O'Donoghue and Aidan Dunne also appear in Quentins, another novel by Maeve Binchy, and play a more significant role in Heart and Soul.